 Read further as we break down some of the most notable historic and cultural sites that can provide valuable context and bring the past to life during your stay in Victoria.

-1. Inner Harbour
+1. Walk Around the Inner Harbour

 Victoria has a rich history as the oldest city in the Pacific Northwest, founded in 1843.
 Visitors can explore this heritage at the Inner Harbour, the heart of the city which boasts the stately Empress Hotel and impressive Parliament Buildings.

-2. Chinatown Victoria
+2. Explore Victoria’s Chinatown

 Chinatown offers a glimpse into Victoria’s multicultural past as the oldest Chinatown in Canada and second oldest in North America.
 Fan Tan Alley is also reputedly the narrowest street in Canada.

-3. Craigdarroch Castle
+3. Tour Craigdarroch Castle

 Bastion Square contains many restored historic buildings, including Craigdarroch Castle, a beautiful Victorian-era mansion exemplifying late 1800s architecture and opulence through its intricate woodwork and stained glass.
 Guided tours are available of the castle.

-4. British Columbia Parliament Buildings
+4. Visit the BC Parliament Buildings

 Other architectural highlights are the Parliament Buildings, an impressive Neo-baroque design facing the Inner Harbour, with free guided tours of the interior.